 Students should review and select classes carefully with their advisors and avail themselves of college counseling services before making a decision to drop a course.
 Students may drop course sections without academic penalty through the third week of classes.
-Due to unforeseen circumstances, students may withdraw from classes from the third week through the ninth week of classes and receive a grade of Withdrawal (W) with permission from the Associate Dean of Academics or the D.B.A.
-Program Administrator.
+Due to unforeseen circumstances, students may withdraw from classes from the third week through the ninth week of classes and receive a grade of Withdrawal (W) with permission from the Associate Dean of Academics.
 After the ninth week of classes permission will not be granted for a student to withdraw and a letter grade of F will be assigned to the student.
 If the conditions warrant, an IN grade may be contracted, if missing work can be completed within the parameters of an incomplete.